duncan-f/duncan-f.github.io/src/content/posts/hack-the-box-writeup-shoppy.md

 deploy docker
 ```

-And we notice that docker contains an image of alpine, so we can use this
+And we notice that docker contains an image of alpine, and we have a
-command to get a root shell on the machine.
+vulnerability on alpine with docker, so we can use this command to get a root
+shell on the machine.

 ```shell
 docker run -v /:/mnt --rm -it alpine chroot /mnt sh